-For the emerald, color is predominantly determined by the region in which it was mined.
-Those emeralds from Muzo, the mines that are considered to produce the finest Colombian emeralds, are known to display the finest and most desirable display of color that is referred to by many as “grass green.”
-These display the purest, brightest, and evenly distributed green hue; these emeralds are not dull or muddy in appearance and the brightest areas of color do not include any areas of grayish or brownish tints.
+The emerald’s color is predominantly determined by the region in which it was mined.
+Those emeralds from Muzo, the mines that are considered to produce the finest Colombian emeralds, are known to display the finest and most desirable display of color that is referred to by many as "grass green."
+These display the purest, brightest, and evenly distributed green hue; these emeralds are not dull or muddy in appearance and the brightest areas of color do not include any areas of grayish or brownish tints within the green gem.

 Even so, there exists a range of color for emeralds that extends from those of a bluish-green type to those with a dark green body color, with every hue in between.
 This is called the emerald's depth or range of color.

-A color of an emerald is then broken down by three characteristics: hue, tone, and saturation.
-The hue is the emerald’s basic body color - does it contains hints of brown or blueish green?
-Next, the tone is the degree of how light or dark the stone is.
-Finally, saturation refers to the strength of the color of the emerald - is it very vivid and bright?
+A color of a fine emerald is then broken down by three characteristics: hue, tone, and saturation.
+The hue is the emerald's basic body color - does it contain hints of brown or blueish green?
+Next, the tone is the degree of how light or dark the natural emerald stone is.
+Finally, saturation refers to the strength of the emerald green - is it very vivid and bright?
 Or does the emerald present itself as dull and weak?
-Combined, these three aspects contribute to the emeralds place on the color range and its overall value.
-Colombian emeralds, therefore, contain the best pure green hue, medium to medium-dark tone, and very good saturation to produce the ideal pure green or “grass green” color.
+Combined, these three aspects contribute to the emerald's place on the color range and its overall value.
+Colombian emeralds, therefore, contain the best pure green hue, medium to medium-dark tone, and very good saturation to produce the ideal pure green or "grass green" color.

-The price of an emerald is largely determined by its color.
-For example, a deep-green emerald with a very bright appearance will carry a much higher premium than a very light, pale emerald with weak saturation.
+The price of this gemstone is largely determined by its color.
+For example, a deep-green emerald with a very bright appearance will carry a much higher premium than a very light, pale emerald green with weak saturation.

-The color of an emerald is inextricably linked to its country of origin - one cannot describe an emeralds color without mention of its source.
+The color of a fine emerald is inextricably linked to its country of origin - one cannot describe an emerald's color without mention of its source.
 Different trace elements, which give the emerald its color, are often found in different mines.
 For instance, vanadium typically is the coloring agent for Brazilian emeralds, chromium for Colombian, and iron for light-colored Brazilian.

 If you have ever examined an emerald, you may have noticed tiny imperfections, or little spots, inside the stone.
 These are called inclusions and they make up internal clarity characteristics that exist inside the emerald, or begin in the interior and extend to the emerald’s surface.
 Like a fingerprint, the inclusions of an emerald are unique to each gemstone.
 Specifics such as feathers, internal graining, crystals, and chips are all types of inclusions that can potentially comprise an emerald’s appearance, based on their size, quantity, and placement.

-The vast majority of emeralds contain inclusions, making specimens that contain little to no inclusions all the more rare valuable.
-In fact, many experts argue that is these inclusions that are the essence of the emerald gemstones themselves.
+The vast majority of these colored stones contain inclusions, making specimens that contain little to no inclusions all the more rare and valuable.
+In fact, many experts argue that it is these inclusions that are the essence of the emerald gemstones themselves.

 The clarity grade characteristics present in an emerald is linked to its transparency, or the degree to which light passes through the gemstone.
 Inclusions can often block the passage of light and therefore affect its transparency.